Learn Confetti

 File Extension#

-Officially, the file extension for a Confetti file is .conf or .cfg.
-However, application authors are free to choose a custom extension or drop the extension entirely.
+However, you’re free to choose a custom extension or drop the extension entirely.